tdurieux/mrs-sam/scenario/README.md

-# Mrs-Sam Headless Monkey tester for web sites
+# Mrs-Sam Scenario : A Headless Monkey tester for web sites

-Mrs-Sam is a headless JS Web Site Monkey Tester that automatically tests any website to check if it contains any errors.
+Mrs-Sam Scenario is a headless JS Web Site Monkey Tester that automatically tests any website to check if it contains any errors.

 ## Installation